danielrubak/tseitin-transformation/README.md

     libxslt1-dev zlib1g-dev
 ```

-All you need to next is to execute below set of commands:
+All you need to do next is to execute below set of commands:

 ```bash
 https://github.com/danielrubak/tseitin-transformation